oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/NestedDatasets.md

 ---
 title: Nested Datasets
-last_updated: 2018-04-02
+last_updated: 2020-05-06
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: nested_datasets.html
 ---

+Client catalogs allow you to organize multiple datasets into hierarchical, logical structure.

+## Hierarchical Structure

-When you have many datasets to declare in each catalog, you can use _nested_ datasets:
+When you have multiple datasets to declare in each client catalog, you can use _nested_ datasets:

 ~~~xml
 <?xml version="1.0" ?>